Brooklyn Youth Chorus, Paola Prestini, Jad Abumrad, Jessica Grindstaff

 Commissioned by Brooklyn Youth Chorus in association with VisionIntoArt

-Co-Produced by Brooklyn Youth Chorus and VisionIntoArt
+Co-Produced by Brooklyn Youth Chorus, VisionIntoArt, and Pomegranate Arts

-Brooklyn Youth Chorus gratefully acknowledges the lead donors of PORT(AL), without whom this project would not be possible.
+Brooklyn Youth Chorus gratefully acknowledges the lead donors of Port(al), without whom this project would not be possible.

-The commissioning of PORT(AL) was made possible with major support from The Diamonstein-Spielvogel Youth and Contemporary Music Initiative.
+The commissioning of Port(al) was made possible with major support from The Diamonstein-Spielvogel Youth and Contemporary Music Initiative.